 Departmental and Associated Facilities

 Departmental facilities include lecture rooms, study lounges and more than 20 teaching and research laboratories in the Biology Building.
 The new Physics/Biology/Chemistry building, opening Fall 2016, will house additional lecture halls, research labs and office space for Biology students and faculty.
 A computer lab and visual aids center is operated through the Science Resource Center in the Blackburn Science Building.

 The department is fortunate to be associated with it one of the premiere biological stations in the country.
 The Hancock Biological Station (HBS), located on Kentucky Lake less than 20 minutes from the campus, is a year-round teaching and research ecosystem facility where students have unique opportunities to interact with faculty and visiting scientists.
 A variety of field courses is taught each summer at the Station.
-With the Mid-America Remote Sensing Center, a state-of-the-art satellite imaging lab, and the Chemical Services Laboratory, HBS forms the Center for Reservoir Research, one of the funded Centers of Excellence in the Kentucky State educational system.
+With the Mapping Applications Resource Center, a state-of-the-art satellite imaging lab, and the Chemical Services Laboratory, HBS forms the Center for Reservoir Research, one of the funded Centers of Excellence in the Kentucky State educational system.
 A remnant cypress swamp, Murphy's Pond, is another resource available for student research.